 Read more about Anse Marron and other secluded beaches in Seychelles here.

-One of the most beautiful beaches of the island, wide, often deserted, with huge boulders, turquoise water and fantastic landscape.
-Ride your bike along a slowly ascending hill to get there, around 6 kilometres or 30 minutes from the jetty; it’s not well signposted so look before on google maps or simply ask around.
-Once you arrive at Grand Anse where you leave your bike near the nearby restaurant and walk down the path.
+One of the most beautiful beaches of the island, often deserted, with huge boulders, turquoise water and fantastic landscape.
+Ride your bike along a slowly ascending hill to get there, around 6 kilometres/30 minutes ride from the jetty; it’s not well signposted so check out before on google maps or simply ask around.
+Once you arrive at Grand Anse, leave your bike near the nearby restaurant and walk down the path.
 Bring plenty of water since there are no amenities on the beach.
 While the entrance into the water is steep and there is not much shadow to escape from the sun, the beach is stunning.
 Beware, sometimes the currents can be strong!

 In my opinion, Anse Cocos is the most beautiful beach on La Digue and a must for everyone visiting Seychelles.
-From Petite Anse hike another 30 minutes to Anse Cocos.
+From Petite Anse, hike another 30 minutes until you reach Anse Cocos.
 The hike is a little bit more challenging, depending on your fitness level, the rocks can be slippery, so wear some proper shoes.
-At the beach, you will be encountered with gorgeous golden sand, fantastic scenery and clear water.
-There are not many spots for hiding from the sun, but if you come early, you might find some.
+Once here, you will encounter gorgeous golden sand, fantastic scenery and clear water.
+There are not many spots to hide from the burning sun, but if you come early, you might find some.
 Don’t leave this place without enjoying a delicious cold drink at the Coco Bar!

-Located in the north of the island, less than 10 minutes bike ride from the jetty, it is a calm, beautiful and very accessible beach.
+Located in the north part of the island, less than 10 minutes bike ride from the jetty, Anse Severe is a calm, beautiful and very accessible beach.
 It’s a great spot to escape the sun as there is plenty of shadows.
-You can enjoy a coconut drink from the juice bars or some snacks available from the little stand up the road.
-Also, the Aldabra tortoises roam free on the beach, which makes it even prettier.
+You can enjoy a coconut drink from the juice bars or you can taste some snacks from the little stand up the road.
+Also, the Aldabra tortoises roam free on the beach so don’t forget to snap a photo.

 Anse Patates is a small beach, with huge boulders, beautiful pristine water and plenty of shadows, accessible from Patratan Hotel.
 An excellent spot for snorkelling but be cautious as sometimes the currents can be rough.

 Anse Grosse Roche is well known for the large boulder that gives it its name.
 The path from the road down to the beach is not quickly noticeable, but it’s easy.
-The huge rock, the lovely beach and the view over the ocean make the ideal photography spot.
+The huge rock, the lovely beach and the view over the ocean make the perfect photography location.

-A quiet secluded beach, not great for swimming but for soaking some sun and enjoying the silence.
+Anse Fourmis is a quiet secluded beach, not great for swimming but perfect for soaking some sun and enjoying the silence.
 The view over the sister’s islands Felicite and Marianne is impressive.
-Anse Fourmis is the last beach along the way where the road ends suddenly.
+Anse Fourmis is the last beach along the way.
+Here, the road ends suddenly.

-The easiest way is to reach this beach is from Anse Fourmis, where the road ends, so once you get there, leave your bike, climb the rocks in the first part and then proceed through the water.
+The easiest way to reach this beach is from Anse Fourmis, where the road suddenly ends.
+Once you get there, leave your bike, climb the rocks in front of you and proceed through the water.
 Just be vigilant as the rocks can be slippery so wearing water shoes might be a good idea.
 Don’t go through the lush forest as the path is tricky and hard to find.
 You will discover a tranquil beach, perfect for sunbathing, snorkelling and taking photos.

 Find out more about Anse Caiman and other secluded beaches in Seychelles here.

-Gloria Bakery is your alternative when everything is closed.
-Just opposite the jetty, you can also enjoy your meal on their terrace.
-You can order fish&chips, pizzas, sandwiches and don’t forget the most delicious icecream on the island: coconut & yoghurt.
+Opposite the jetty, Gloria Bakery is your alternative when everything is closed.
+You can choose from fish&chips, pizzas, sandwiches and here you will find the most delicious icecream on the island: coconut & yoghurt.
 Gloria Bakery has a generous terrace where you can sit and enjoy the meals.

-A great dinner option, just near the jetty, but pricey.
+A great dinner option, just near the jetty although pricey is Fish Trap Restaurant.
 The food is delicious, the drinks are good, and the view over the ocean is fantastic.

 Another great option on La Dique is Mi Mum’s Takeaway.
 The portions are generous, with some little touch-ups, the food is tasty and different every day.
 You can choose from different dishes like Chow Mein, Currys, pizzas, fish&chips, burgers and serve them on the beach nearby.
 Don’t go too late since this place is popular among locals so you’ll have to wait a while in the line.

 A lovely restaurant, not far away from the jetty, is Chez Marston Restaurant.
 Stop for breakfast, lunch or dinner at reasonable prices.
 We loved the owner which was always helpful and friendly.
-Chez Marston also has a small takeaway.
+Chez Marston also has a small takeaway stand.
 The selection is different and delicious every day, and it disappears quick.
 Chez Marston Takeaway offers an affordable breakfast option: two eggs, bacon, butter and bread at 100 SCR.

 Gala Takeaway has plenty to choose from – eighter on display or to order: lamb, chicken, fish, stews, curry, fries, juices and shakes.
 Outdoor tables are available if you wish to sit and enjoy a good meal or take your containers to your terrace.
 Gala Takeaway has more variety than other takeaway places on the island, and the food is simply delicious and inexpensive.

-Chez Julia, on the other side of the island, between Anse Banane and Anse Fourmis it’s a charming, traditional family restaurant with beautiful views over the ocean.
+Chez Julia, situated on the other side of the island, between Anse Banane and Anse Fourmis, it’s a charming, traditional family restaurant with beautiful views over the ocean.
 You should try the octopus salad, the sour mango soup and the juices.

 A national heritage site, where you will find the famous Anse Source D’argent and other less known beaches like Anse Bonnet Carré or Anse aux Cedres is L’Union Estate Property.
-Just 50 metres after the helipad it’s the entrance gate of the property, pay 115 SCR/8 €/9 $ (only for foreigners) and cycle around as much as you like.
+Just 50 metres after the helipad you’ll find the entrance gate of the property.
+Pay the entrance fee: 115 SCR/8 €/9 $ (only for foreigners) and cycle around as much as you like.
 You can visit the Plantation House, admire the vanilla plantation, see lot’s of coconut trees, some Aldabra Tortoises and you can enjoy a drink or meal at the house – restaurant.

-The Veuve Nature Reserve is a small natural park in the middle of the island where you can see paradise flycatchers, fruit bats and find out more about flora and fauna of the island.
+The Veuve Nature Reserve is a small natural park in the middle of the island where you can spot paradise flycatchers, fruit bats and find out more about flora and fauna of the island.
 The paths are well marked, and it takes around 45 minutes to cover the area.
 Remember to wear insect repellent as there are lots of mosquitos.

-For a panoramic view and a gorgeous sunset or sunrise, you have to go to Belle Vue Peak.
+For a panoramic view and a gorgeous sunset or sunrise, head to Belle Vue Peak.
 The road till there is steep but well worth the effort.
 Eighter you bike or hike up, eighter you make a reservation at the Belle Vue restaurant, and they will pick you up from your accommodation.
-You’ll pay around 500 SCR /per person for meal and transport, the meal is good, nothing fancy, but the view is fantastic.
+You’ll pay around 500 SCR /per person for meal and transport.
+The meal is good, nothing fancy, and the view is fantastic.